 5) Lucknow: The Gateway to the Heritage Arc

 Lucknow I’d say is a far more pleasant gateway to the Northern part of India than Delhi.
-Located between Agra and Varanasi (both I’d highly recommend visiting), the city is still relatively untouched by tourists with pretty majestic monuments.
+Located between Agra and Varanasi (both I’d highly recommend visiting), the city is still relatively untouched by tourists despite its many majestic monuments.

-If you’re exploring the Old City of Chowk, don’t forget to grab yourself some “melt in your mouth” Kebab from the 100 year old stall Tunday Kebab.
+If you’re exploring the Old City of Chowk, grab yourself some “melt in your mouth” Kebab from the 100 year old stall Tunday Kebab.

 Highlights of Lucknow: The Residency ruins, the Labyrinth of Bara Imambara, the old city of Chowk, Tunday Kebab